pwntatochip/drivingsimulator/README.md

 This application has been developed by TryToTry, a CSUS Computer Science senior project team.
 This project has been in active development by multiple senior project teams prior to TryToTry and may be developed by other teams in the future.
 # Contributors
 Credits to the developers at team TryToTry:
-**Derek Dilger, Christian Ross, Tim O'Keefe, Ada Mir Raga, Drew Bruggman, David Damiano, Alec Halici, and Gerrit Beamesderfer.**
+**Derek Dilger, derekdilger@csus.edu
+Christian Ross, cjross@csus.edu
+Tim O'Keefe, timokeefe@csus.edu
+Ada Mir Raga, adamirraga@csus.edu
+Drew Bruggman, drewbruggman@csus.edu
+David Damiano, ddamiano@csus.edu
+Alec Halici, ahalici@csus.edu
+Gerrit Beamesderfer, gbeamesderfer@csus.edu**

 # Features